Ready to get our most popular resource for youth-serving professionals?

 How can I use this resource?

-This resource is highly adaptable and is intended as a foundation to ground students in a brave space.
+Social-Emotional Check-ins for Distance Learning is highly adaptable and is intended as a foundation to ground students in a brave space.
 These activities can be used as check-ins at the beginning of class, check-outs at the end, breaks or transitions between other work, or standalone lessons.
 Create your own sequence, choose a few repeatable structures that you find are particularly impactful, or use these as a jumping-off point to create your own social-emotional check-ins.
 You know your students best.
 Listen for what’s working for them and what’s not.

 What can I do to create a brave space for my students?